kubecost/docs/getting-started.md

 ## <a name="spot-nodes"></a>Spot Instance Configuration (AWS only)

-To receive more accurate Spot pricing data, visit Settings in the Kubecost frontend to configure a [data feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) for AWS Spot instances.
+For more accurate Spot pricing data, visit Settings in the Kubecost frontend to configure a [data feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) for AWS Spot instances.
 This enables the Kubecost product to have actual Spot node prices vs user-provided estimates.

 ![AWS Spot info](/spot-settings.png)